Food and Food Ingredients

 Unique Categories of Exempt Foods

-If specifically labeled for nonfood use, ice is taxable; otherwise, it is exempt from tax.
-Specialty Foods
+- Ice If specifically labeled for nonfood use, ice is taxable; otherwise, it is exempt from tax.

-Certain food items incorporated into foods are exempt.
+- Food Ingredients Certain food ingredients that are incorporated into foods are exempt.
 An example is pectin, commonly used as a base in making jams and jellies.
-Other examples are lard and vegetable oils. - Food Baskets
+Other examples are lard and vegetable oils.

-Food basket sales are exempt if the value of the exempt food items is greater than the value of the taxable items.
+- Food Baskets Food basket sales are exempt if the value of the exempt food items is equal to or greater than the value of the taxable items.
 The basket and other decorative items are usually taxable.
-If these types of items are clearly the most expensive part of the merchandise, the entire food basket is taxable.
+If these types of items are the most expensive part of the food basket, the entire food basket is taxable.
+Iowa Code section 423.2(8)(d)(4).

 General Listing